 The first step towards constructive feedback is establishing trust with your team.
-You need to make them feel that they can connect with you and communicate about everything.
+It would help if you made them feel that they can connect with you and communicate about everything.
 For instance, if they want to talk about their work or their requirements or an unfulfilling job role, they should be able to.
 It will help you improve your relationship and make it open and inclusive.

-When offering feedback, this kind of relationship will help increase trust and will let employees be aware that you have their best interests in mind.
-It will also help them realize that you believe in them, and open more channels of communication.
+When offering feedback, this kind of relationship will help increase trust and let employees know that you have their best interests in mind.
+It will also help them realize that you believe in them and open more communication channels.

 2. Offer Balanced Feedback

-When you are offering feedback to a team member on their performance, you need to take a balanced approach.
-It is important you talk about both the positive and negative.
+When you offer feedback to a team member on their performance, you need to take a balanced approach.
+It would be best if you talked about both the positive and negative.

-In some cases, where you want things to be added, you simply need to say that the work looks good, but you need something extra.
+In some cases, where you want things to be added, you need to say that the work looks good, but you need something extra.
 It makes up for the encouragement and gives them feedback on what they overlooked.
-It is important you align the goals for the two of you, and build your criticism on the work, not the person.
+You must align the goals for the two of you and build your criticism on the work, not the person.

 3. Give Them Room to Speak

 What you see may not always be the correct perspective.
 There are things that you might have overlooked.
-That’s why it’s important you give others space to convey what they need to say.
-Allow them to speak so they can tell you why they did what they did.
+That’s why you must give others space to convey what they need to say.
+Allow them to speak to tell you why they did what they did.

-Instead of over analyzing and interpreting the situation, observe, understand, and then talk.
+Instead of overanalyzing and interpreting the situation, observe, understand, and talk.
 This will encourage people to connect with you and discuss different points.
 It will also help them be aware of what you expect and why.
-They will also understand why you are voicing your concern, and what has led to you such an observation.
+They will also understand why you are voicing your concern and what has led to such an observation.

-It should be specific and to-the-point.
+It should be specific and to the point.
 When offering feedback, make sure you don’t point out personality traits or criticize the person.
-You should always make it a point to offer feedback about the situation itself.
+It would help if you always made it a point to provide feedback about the situation itself.